VANSH-Chugh/Ola-Data-Analysis-Project/README.md

 > **~38% of rides failed** due to cancellations or unavailability.

 ### 🚀 Recommendations

-- 🔁 Auto reassign on no-shows
+- 🔁 **Auto reassign on no-shows**
+  Automatically reassign bookings when drivers don't show up on time to reduce customer cancellations and improve ride completion rates.

-- ✅ Driver accountability system
+- ✅ **Driver accountability system**
+  Implement a performance tracking system that flags frequent cancellations or poor ratings, holding drivers accountable and improving service consistency.

-- ⏱️ Better ETA communication
+- ⏱️ **Better ETA communication**
+  Provide real-time, accurate ETA updates to customers and drivers to reduce uncertainty, cancellations, and improve time management during pickups.

-- 🤝 Passenger trust-building features
+- 🤝 **Passenger trust-building features**
+  Add features like verified driver profiles, live tracking, and safety alerts to foster trust and improve the overall experience.

 ⚠️ **Focus:** Reduce cancellations, optimize driver behavior, and enhance user satisfaction.